-Since teeth grinding often happens while people are sleeping, they may not even know it is happening.
-At regular dental checkups, your dentist will be able to see signs of wear and tear that is caused by grinding.
+Since teeth grinding often happens while people sleep, they may not even know it is happening.
+At regular dental checkups, your dentist will be able to see signs of wear and tear that are caused by grinding.

 What happens if bruxism is not treated?

 Constant teeth grinding can lead to serious teeth damage.
 The tooth enamel will slowly wear off the teeth surfaces, leaving them susceptible to decay.
 All the teeth surfaces will also wear down, leading to dull surfaces.
 You are also risking chipped teeth, cracked teeth, and tooth loss.